marmelab/react-admin/docs/Upgrade.md

 Check out React Query [codemod documentation](https://tanstack.com/query/latest/docs/react/guides/migrating-to-v5#codemod) for more information.

+## Upgraded dependencies

+The main dependencies of react-admin have been upgraded to their latest major:

+- [date-fns](https://www.npmjs.com/package/date-fns) from v2 to v3
+- [inflection](https://www.npmjs.com/package/inflection) from v1 to v3
+- [query-string](https://www.npmjs.com/package/query-string) from v7 to v9
+- [react-dropzone](https://www.npmjs.com/package/react-dropzone) from v12 to v14
+- [react-error-boundary](https://www.npmjs.com/package/react-error-boundary) from v3 to v4
+- [react-i18next](https://www.npmjs.com/package/react-i18next) from v13 to v14

+Each of these major versions comes with some breaking changes.
+You should check their respective changelogs to see if you need to update your code.

 ## `<Admin menu>` Is No Longer Supported

 The `<Admin menu>` prop was deprecated since 4.0.
 It's no longer supported.
 If you want to customize the application menu, you'll have to do it in a custom Layout instead: